NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 fig.show()
 ```

-you might notice that the style of the plot is very different to those produce by validphys.
+you might notice that the style of the plot is very different to those produce by `validphys`.
 If you
-want to use the same style as validphys then consider using the following commands at the top of
+want to use the same style as `validphys` then consider using the following commands at the top of
 your script or notebook:

 ```python